-Is acupuncture school worth it?
+Looking into how to get into acupuncture or if going to school for an acupuncture degree is worth it?
 If you are looking for a rewarding career that helps people, and gives you financial stability, a degree in acupuncture may be your next step.
 Whether you’ve just graduated from an undergraduate program, or are thinking about embarking on a new career, here are some facts to consider about becoming an acupuncturist:

 How does the cost of acupuncture school compare to schooling for similar health-related professions?

-A two-year Doctor of Physical Therapy (DPT) program at a local college in Pennsylvania can cost $105,000, according to Griffith, and tuition for chiropractic schools can run in the same price range.
+A two-year Doctor of Physical Therapy (DPT) program at a local college in Pennsylvania can cost $105,000, according to Program Chair Benjamin Griffith, and tuition for chiropractic schools can run in the same price range.

 Can I get tuition assistance for acupuncture school?